-Attribute name Format Purpose Example Identifier Medium string.
+Attribute name Format Purpose Example Medium string.
 No blank spaces allowed.
 Uniquely identifies this simulation definition into the system.
+E2E

-E2E Description Medium string Brief remarks about the goals and characteristics of the simulation This is a full end-to-end simulation for the EarthCARE mission Author Normal string Name of person or group responsible of the simulation definition DMS
+Medium string Brief remarks about the goals and characteristics of the simulation This is a full end-to-end simulation for the EarthCARE mission Normal string Name of person or group responsible of the simulation definition DMS

 Then, to add a module, open the dropdown list named "Add module" and select the module to add.
 After each action, the list will go back to showing "Add module".
+To enhance user experience, if modules are created or removed while the simulation is open for editing, opening the "Add module" combo box display an up-to-date list of values.

-The diagram below shows the simulation components and their relationships (see Figure 4-43).
+The diagram below shows the simulation components and their relationships (see Figure 4-45).
 Every module is represented by a rectangle identified by the name of the module, with inputs or outputs displayed as square connectors on the side of the respective module.
 Input files are always shown on the left side of the module, while output files are shown on the right side of the module (e.g. visually the data flows from left to right).
 Data flow and dependencies between the modules are represented by arrows linking output to input connectors.

-Figure 4-43 Simulation diagram
+Figure 4-45 Simulation diagram